ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 --- abstract

-   This document defines a YANG model to map the network inventory data with the topology model to form a base underlay network.
-The model facilitates the correlation between the layer (e.g.,  Layer 2 and Layer 3) topology information and the inventory data of the underlay network for better service provisioning, network maintenance operations, and other assessment scenarios.
+   This document defines a YANG data model to map the network inventory data with the topology data to form a base underlay network.
+The data model facilitates the correlation between the layer (e.g.,  Layer 2 or Layer 3) topology information and the inventory data of the underlay network for better service provisioning, network maintenance operations, and other assessment scenarios.